-In order to simplify the implementation in the CCAP Core, the virtual ARPD MUST send all traffic to the NC.
+In order to simplify the implementation in the CCAP Core, the CCAP Core MUST send all traffic from the virtual ARPD to the NC.
 The NC is responsible for identifying RADD-bound traffic and forwarding it to the RADD.

 Figure 9 - SCTE 55-1 Remote PHY Implementation